 Loans will be processed in a reasonable length of time in an efficient and accurate manner.
-Each loan will be completed within six months, from start to finish, unless otherwise authorized by the HRA.
+Each loan project will be completed within nine months, from start to finish, unless otherwise authorized by the HRA.
+Written explanation for project delay will be required before an extension may be granted.